-At Casa Medina, modernity mixes with occasional dashes of antiquity, a wall hanging or a colonial themed painting clash incongruously with some contemporary furniture.
-As part of the Charleston chain, the Casa Medina meets fine international standards that are required for the international CEO crowd.
+At Four Seasons Casa Medina, modernity mixes with occasional dashes of antiquity, a wall hanging or a colonial themed painting clash incongruously with some contemporary furniture.
+As part of the Charleston chain, the Four Seasons Casa Medina meets fine international standards that are required for the international CEO crowd.
 Built in 1945, the building is considered a heritage site and so strict restrictions are in place.
 In practice, this means you have to appreciate thick oaken beams and low ceilings rather than more conventional modern hotel dimensions.

 Don't be put off by its location directly on the capital's busiest artery for once inside the smog stays at the door.
 Of the 58 rooms, all are soundproofed and equipped as you would expect with the luxuries of a contemporary establishment, W-Fi, plasma televisions, orthopaedic mattresses and ample bathrooms.
 Over the 23 years that this hotel has been open they have been able to perfect their standards and cater to those concerned about security.
 Guests know they can check in here with no worries.